electron/rfcs/text/0027-protocol-handling-enhancement.md

 ## Motivation

 Right now, the ability to intercept, introspect, and/or modify HTTP requests is split across the `protocol.handle` API and the `webRequest` handlers.
 This has lead to some users attempting to use `protocol.handle` as a sort of middleware, using `bypassCustomProtocolHandlers` to forward the intercepted request to the built-in handler.
 This is the way that option is currently documented.
 However, it is documented it with the use of `net.fetch`, which can have different semantics than the Chromium browser (especially around redirects).
-A more aligned "fallback to Chromium" path should be added.
+A more-aligned "fallback to Chromium" path should be added.

 The simplfied `Request`->`Response` flow has also lead to some users attempting to set cookies merely by returning a `Response` with their desired `Set-Cookie` header.
 Things like this may, currently, be better handled with `webRequest` handlers.
 However, that splits up behavior when a user may want to be able to do all of these things in a single API.